ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <h5>Your Consent</h5>

 <p>If you consent to participate in this study and are at least 18 years old, no action is needed.
 If you DO NOT consent to participate in this study, or you choose to opt-out at any time during the quarter, please submit this form online at <a href="https://goo.gl/forms/JSBRjEmkES6W6xYc2" target="_blank">https://goo.gl/forms/JSBRjEmkES6W6xYc2</a>.
 Your instructor will not have access to the list of students who opted out until after grades are posted.
-Note that you must separately opt-out of the study for each course involved in this study.</a>
+Note that you must separately opt-out of the study for each course involved in this study.</p>

-<a id="detailed-outcomes"></a>
-### Learning Outcomes

-- Explore computation and data
-  - Identify what information is stored and how it is organized in a computer
-  - Manipulate and inspect data with programs
-  - Transform data into a form suitable for presentation
-  - Hypothesize results of programs and make sense of the actual outcomes
-- Use computation to answer relevant questions
-  - Identify the computational part of problems you care about
-  - Leverage commonly-used tools
-- Write, trace, and test programs
-  - Predict the output of a program by inspecting its code
-  - Gain confidence in answers by testing programs
-  - Identify and fix mistakes in existing programs
-  - Design well-organized programs using computational constructs (mostly in Java):
-    - Values
-    - Operations
-    - Variables
-    - Library methods
-    - Structured data
-    - Collections of data
-    - Method definitions
-    - Iteration
-    - Conditional evaluation
-    - External interfaces